HydraseCore/Still-Standing/README.md

 ## Licence

-The Hydrase [Still Standing License](https://github.com/HydraseCore/Still-Standing/blob/main/LICENSE.md) allows free use of the software but prohibits creating similar applications to Hydrase's.
+The Hydrase [Still Standing License](https://github.com/HydraseCore/Still-Standing/blob/main/LICENSE.md) allows free use of the software.
 When using the Still Standing design system, attribution to "Still Standing, a design system by Hydrase" is required.
 No warranties are provided, and the authors bear no liability.